dtrckd/simplon_datai_2020/brief_3/brief.md

 How many input data the algorithms needs the be efficient (and why) ?

+Compare the performance on the training set.
+What do you observe ?

+**4) Multi-class classification**

+Fit now the algorithm in the multiclass case (ie using all the the classes (target)).

+Show the result with
+* the confusion matrix (see sklearn.metrics.plot_confusion_matrix)
+* the classification report (see sklearn.metrics.classification_report)

-**4) Gradient descent ?**
+**5) Gradient descent ?**

 We want to observe the convergence of the performance.
 To do so, we want to implement our own version of the Logistic regression inference algorithm.

 > veille
 What algorithm uses sklearn to estimate the model parameters for the logistic regression ?
-* What are the keys equations who need to implement the algorithm ?
+* What are the keys equations we need to implement the algorithm ?
-* what is the difference betwee the gradient descent and stochastic gradient descent ?
+* what is the difference between the gradient descent and the stochastic gradient descent ?

 Write the *pseudo-code* of the algorithm to be sure to understand all the different steps. https://fr.wikipedia.org/wiki/Pseudo-code